Jopp-gh/Obsidian-Dune84/README.md

 ### Resources

+**Dune** has been developed with care over an extended period of time.
+Version 1 was designed for desktop only, version 2 added phone support.
+Just the 3rd Version of Dune was designed for the public, this version got many new additions, code rewrites, tweakings, bug fixes.
 Fonts [Louis George Cafe](https://www.dafont.com/louis-george-caf.font), [Manuskript Gothisch](https://www.dafont.com/manuskript-gotisch.font) and [icons](https://boxicons.com/) in [folder-icons.css](https://github.com/Jopp-gh/Obsidian-Dune84/blob/main/snippets/folder-icons.css) added by this theme are licensed under free software licenses, borrowed and reworked code comes from following sources: